SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     Possible causes/remedies:

-    The scheduler assigns nodes to a job as a precursor to scheduling and some of those either crashed or were assigned to a higher job.
-Wait until nodes are allocated for your job.
+    The job was tentatively scheduled to start as a backfill job.
+    But some of the assigned nodes are now down, drained or re-assigned to a higher priority job.
+Wait until Slurm reschedules the job.

 -   Error message: